-As mentioned above, employees who suffer harassment have specific remedies under the Equality Act if either the harassment was related to a protected characteristic (i.e. age, disability, gender reassignment, race, religion or belief, sex or sexual orientation) or was of a 'sexual nature'.
+As mentioned above, employees who suffer harassment have specific remedies under the Equality Act if the harassment was related to a protected characteristic or was of a sexual nature.
 Normally, an employee can bring such a claim in an employment tribunal if they have suffered harassment on just one occasion.